jtreanor/LPmade-Python/README.md

 This project provides a simple SWIG wrapper for the excellent network library provided as part of [LPmade](https://github.com/rlichtenwalter/LPmade).
 LPmade is an extensive software solution for link prediction and related tasks.

-Although the SWIG swrapper was made for Python it should be easy to modify for any of SWIG's supported languages.
+Although the SWIG wrapper was made for Python it should be easy to modify for any of SWIG's supported languages.

 I created the wrapper to use LPmade through Python as part of my final year project for Computer Science at UCC.

 ##Usage

+There are no dependencies apart from SWIG and a C++11 compiler.

 To install the Python module simply run the following command: